-Payment of the principal of and interest on the Bonds is primarily dependent upon the City's decision to appropriate and to continue to appropriate sufficient moneys to make Loan Payments under the Financing Agreement.
+Payment of the principal of and interest on the Bonds is primarily dependent upon the City's decision to continue to appropriate sufficient moneys to make Loan Payments under each Financing Agreement.
 See "BONDOWNERS' RISKS" for a discussion of certain risks.
-There are numerous risks associated with the operation of the Bass Pro Store and the collection of the Bass Pro Lease Payments.
-See "BONDOWNERS' RISKS" for a discussion of certain of these risks.
+There are numerous risks associate with the collection of Incremental Tax Revenues.
+See "BONDOWNERS' RISKS" for a discussion of certain risks.